Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 1. Set international targeting for your site

-You can use GSC International Targeting report to set which country or language should be prioritized for your search results.
+If you have a local business or service only some countries, you can use GSC to set which country or language should be prioritized for your search results.

 This kind of geotargeting helps Google determine how and when it displays your site in search results.
 It also improves results related to geographic queries and gives you better chances of ranking for relevant searches.